sidharth2189/CarND-LaneLines-P1/README.md

 # CarND-LaneLines-P1

-A pipeline for line identification that takes road images from a video as input and return an annotated video stream as output, with the lane lines identified on road.
+A pipeline for line identification that takes road images from a video as input and returns an annotated video stream as output, with the lane lines identified on road.
 Some information regarding this folder as below.

 1) 'test_images' file contains few images that have been lane detected. the outputs of those images are also in the same folder.